Bob Duval: Professional career

-Senior golf
+Senior career

-As his 50th birthday approached, David encouraged him to join the Senior PGA Tour (now known as the Champions Tour).
+As his 50th birthday approached, David encouraged him to join the Senior PGA Tour.
 Bob stated, "When he told me that he believed in my game, especially after what we had been through, it did a lot for my confidence."

 Duval played in some "club pro" tournaments to sharpen his game.
-He and Shari were together constantly, and got married in 1996.
 Jack Nicklaus put together a series of 14 south Florida tournaments called the Golden Bear Tour.
 The entry fee was $15,000 plus living expenses, and Duval didn't have the money.
 Shari created a business proposal for individuals to sponsor Bob Duval's tour career.
 Six friends invested $5,000 each, which would be reimbursed from winnings.
 Duval won one of the tournaments and was certain he could make it on the tour.
 His total winnings were $29,000, allowing him to repay the sponsors.

-He has about two dozen top-10 finishes including a wire-to-wire win at the 1999 Emerald Coast Classic which he shared with his new wife, Shari.
+He has about two dozen top-10 finishes including a wire-to-wire win at the 1999 Emerald Coast Classic.
 His win came on the same day that his son David won The Players Championship on the PGA Tour and ascended to the #1 ranking in the world.

-Author

-In June 2001, Duval began working with Massachusetts-based author Carl Vigeland on a book that became part of a Basic Books series, the Art of Mentoring.
-Told in the form of letters to members of Duval's family and his many friends, the book focuses on the connections between a person's life and his or her golf game.
-The letters also trace his life and career, with the final, moving letter addressed to the ghost of his father, Hap, also a golf professional.
-An Afterword follows under David Duval's byline.
-Letters to a Young Golfer, published to critical acclaim in 2002, is still in print.
+Personal life

+In 1968, Duval married Diane Poole.
+They had three children: Brent (b.
+1969), David (b.
+1971), and Deirdre (b.
+1976).
+In his childhood Brent developed aplastic anemia.
+The family sought treatment at Rainbow Babies & Children's Hospital in Cleveland, Ohio, where younger brother David, who was 9, underwent surgery to donate bone marrow.
+Unfortunately, the transplant was not successful, and Brent died as a result of sepsis on May 17, 1981 at age 12.

+Both Bob and Diane used alcohol to numb the emotional pain and their relationship deteriorated.
+Duval was unable to cope, and moved out of the family home for a year.
+Counseling enabled him to reunite with his wife and children, and in 1987, he accepted an offer to be golf pro at the Plantation, a new gated, golf community in Ponte Vedra Beach, Florida.

+Bob was unhappy in his marriage, so in 1993, he left his family permanently and the divorce was final in 1996.
+When Duval began seeing Sharon Blum, David stood by his mother, who was deeply depressed.
+He blamed his father and their relationship diminished.
+After some time had passed, they began talking again, and David realized that his father was happy.
+In 1996, Duval married Sharon.